• Skip to primary navigation

 Vegan Black Sesame Cookies Without Sugar

 Vegan black sesame cookies without sugar are mildly sweet, all natural, gluten free and very easy to make.
 White and black sesame seeds are combined with dates and then baked until crunchy.
-Think of these as healthy sesame snaps.
+Think of these as all natural sesame snaps.

 Print Pin Rate Save Recipe Saved Recipe